vannguyengd/gooddata-ui/docs/02_start__choose_visualization_approach.md

 It always reflects the current state of an insight: if any changes are made to the insight in Analytical Designer, the InsightView component in your application will pick them up and show the up-to-date version of the insight without any actions needed from your side.

+You can [generate the code](https://help.gooddata.com/pages/viewpage.action?pageId=86793524#EmbedInsights-Embedasaliveinsight) for a particular InsightView directly in Analytical Designer.

 ### When to use

 Using the InsightView component is the best choice in the following situations: